 As part of the transplant process, transplant professionals might wish to evaluate new approaches which could improve the chances of a transplant being successful or improve the quality of the lives of the recipients of transplanted material.
 This might include doing something with or to an organ before it is implanted or involve the recipient before and /or after the organ has been implanted.
 These types of interventions, occurring in conjunction with clinical treatment, will always be subject to approvals within the NHS, including review by a Research Ethics Committee.
 The consent of the recipient, to participate in the research, must also be obtained.
 Consent for these research interventions, occurring as part of clinical treatment, are outside the scope of the Human Tissue Act 2004.

 In some cases, the identity of the recipient may not be known at the time a pre-implantation intervention is made.
 If so, consent to the transplantation and any intervention occurring in conjunction with the clinical treatment may be obtained from the recipient after the initial intervention but ahead of implantation.
-As set out in existing guidelines, consent to participate in research occurring in conjunction with the therapeutic process of transplantation can first be sought from a potential recipient at the time they are accepted to the National Transplant List.
+As set out in existing guidelines, consent to participate in research occurring in conjunction with the therapeutic process of transplantation can first be sought from a potential recipient at the time they are listed for transplantation.
 The guidelines also recommend that consent is re-affirmed at least every 12 months where possible and immediately prior to the transplantation.
 If consent is not obtained from the recipient for a pre-implantation intervention, the organ which has been subject to an intervention cannot be transplanted into that recipient.
 The guidelines also recommend that giving information about possible research projects and seeking consent for participation in approved studies is done only after consent for transplantation has been sought so that there is no potential for the recipient to feel any degree of coercion to consent to participation in research.

 The donor’s consent to the research is not required where approved research interventions occur in conjunction with the transplant process, even if those interventions occur prior to the removal of the organ.
 Appropriate consent has already been obtained from the donor (or suitable representative) for the removal of organs for transplantation, the purpose for which their organ will be removed and used.
 To ensure fully informed consent, the HTA advises that consent for transplantation is sought on the understanding that, as in other areas of clinical care, health professionals might be involved in undertaking approved research to improve the outcome of the transplantation.